nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 - Too much historical work on modeling to catch up on

 **Goal:** Reduce overhead of needing domain knowledge from philosophy of science
 ---

-(In the spirt of this seminar, it seems we really need people chatting across departments, our CS grad students to get course credit for going to take an STS course...)

----

 ## The STIE Scale